cy6erskunk/q-n-a/docs/Organisational-rules.md

 c) One member of the SEMI Commission, appointed by the Executive Committee of the FIE.

 d) Two members of the Refereeing Commission, appointed by the Executive Committee of the FIE.
-October 2024

-41

-FIE

 e) Two members of the Medical Commission, appointed by the Executive Committee of the FIE.